Why SMEs in Singapore need to get on cloud accounting now

-This is why the automation process afforded by cloud technology has become so popular with 74 per cent of chief financial officers surveyed in 2017 saying cloud will have the most impact in their business.
+This is why the automation process afforded by cloud technology has become so popular with 74 percent of chief financial officers surveyed in 2017 saying the cloud will have the most impact on their business.

 Cloud accounting is the same as traditional accounting except the data is stored on a secured remote server and can be accessed through the internet at any time, and it comes with features to make accounting and other related tasks easier for you.